szorfein/szorfein.github.io/_posts/2019-06-11-make-a-32-bit-chroot-on-gentoo.md

 If you use a `no-multilib` profile and want for example use wine to play, you should install a 32 bit environment.

 ## KERNEL SOURCE
-If not alrealy enable, allow 32 bit binaries to run:
+If not alrealy enable, allow 32 bit binaries to run, for a kernel `>= 4.19.40`:

     Binary Emulations --->
     [*] IA32 Emulation